skimzor/SZ-REG/README.md

 # PCB Bill of Materials & Assembly

-Assembly of this PCB requires micro-soldering experience.
-You will be required to solder a QFN chip.
+Assembly of this PCB requires micro-soldering experience; you will be required to solder a QFN chip as well as SMD components.

 If you have suggestions to improve or identify issues with the PCB design, please contact me on discord: *skimzor#5078*.